Writing Tip Refresher

 You get the picture!

-Busy words are weak words that make your story weak.
+Busy words and weak words make your story weak.
 They are red flags for agents and editors.
 Avoid them like the plague.
 Less is more.
 If you need proof, remove weak words from your sentences then reread.
 If the sentences still make sense, the words were unnecessary.
 Without busy words, you create powerful sentences.

 Busy words galore: Can you spot the busy words in theses sentences?